Has Your Home or Business been invaded by Wildlife? It May Be Time To Contact the Critter Control Experts!

 Raccoons have done a good job of adapting to life in the cities.
 They're highly intelligent, and they'll hang out until they can scavenge a bite to eat.
 They can even learn which day the trash will be set out for pick up.

-During the spring and summer, these animals will rip through roofs and soffits.
+During the spring and summer, raccoons will rip through roofs and soffits.
 There, they'll nest down in your attic to have their young.
 That's why the first sign of raccoons is usually the sound of "heavy footsteps" in the attic.
 You might also hear them inside the walls.

 Usually, they'll deposit a lot of droppings very quickly, and they'll infest your attic with fleas.
 Those fleas will happily spread to your pets and to other areas of your home.

-You won't give them much thought until they set fire to your home.
+You won't give them much thought until they set fire to your home, so don't wait and call the critter control experts now.

 Squirrels, especially juvenile squirrels, love to chew.
 If they get into your home, they'll find their way to your wiring.
 They'll chew the insulation right off, which means sooner or later you could lose your Houston home to a house fire.